Lewis Allen Hassell, MD, FCAP

 William V. Harrer, MD, FCAP

-Dr. Harrer, from Haddonfield, New Jersey, is the corporate laboratory medical director for the Lourdes Health System in Camden, New Jersey, and Lourdes Medical Center of Burlington County in Willingboro, New Jersey.
-He is also a professor of pathology, anatomy, and cell biology at Jefferson Medical College in Philadelphia, and clinical professor of pathology at both University of Medicine and Dentistry in New Jersey and Camden County College.
+Dr. Harrer, from Haddonfield, New Jersey, retired in 2013 and was the corporate laboratory medical director for the Lourdes Health System in Camden, New Jersey, and Lourdes Medical Center of Burlington County in Willingboro, New Jersey.
+He was also a professor of pathology, anatomy, and cell biology at Jefferson Medical College in Philadelphia, and clinical professor of pathology at both University of Medicine and Dentistry in New Jersey and Camden County College.
+Dr. Harrer joined the CAP Foundation Board of Directors in 2008.
+Additionally, he served on the CAP Board of Governors

 Robert B. Lorsbach, MD, PhD, FCAP